Skip to content

 Printed-to-order books

-Some titles are printed and dispatched through BookVault.
-For international BookVault orders, import taxes are not prepaid through IOSS and the shipment is handled on a DAP basis.
+Some titles are printed to order and dispatched directly from the print partner.
+For international printed-to-order shipments, destination import taxes are not prepaid through IOSS and the shipment is handled on a DAP basis.
 That means local VAT, duty, or handling fees may be collected from the recipient before delivery.

 Office-stock books